 What Recovery Is (and What It Isn’t)

-After working for many years with people in all stages of recovery from mental illness and addiction, I’m no longer surprised to hear the frequent question, “Just what is recovery anyway?”
+After working for many years with people in all stages of recovery from mental illness and substance misuse, I’m no longer surprised to hear the frequent question, “Just what is recovery anyway?”

 While I have a pretty solid idea of how I view the concept of recovery, I’ve realized the term carries different meanings and assumptions for different people.